Thomas Tuchel: Reception

 Klopp, his contemporary, commenting on Tuchel's "exceptional" rise through the ranks remarked, "He's an outstanding coach and an outstanding manager".
 Guardiola also expressed his admiration for Tuchel's footballing philosophy, saying, "He's so creative.
 One of the few managers I learn from.
 Excellent in all departments.
-I enjoy watching his teams, the way he plays [and] his approach."
+I enjoy watching his teams, the way he plays [and] his approach".
+Hansi Kleitsch, the head coach of the various youth teams at VfB Stuttgart when Tuchel was an assistant coach, said, "[Tuchel] was able to dissect an opponent, he had X-ray vision.
+His match plans always worked out".